vyurchenko1986/DevOps_online_Kharkiv_2022Q1Q2-/m4/task4.2/readme.md

 Task assignment.

-1) Analyze the structure of the /etc/passwd and /etc/group file, what fields are present in it, what users exist on the system?Specify several pseudo-users, how to define them?
+1) Analyze the structure of the /etc/passwd and /etc/group file, what fields are present in it, what users exist on the system?
+Specify several pseudo-users, how to define them?

 2) What are the uid ranges?
 What is UID?
 How to define it?